OniOni/zipit/README.md

 # zipit

-Very thin wrapper around zipapp that let's package a python module and dependencies.
+Very thin wrapper around zipapp that let's you package a python module and dependencies.

 ### Example
 We'll use our demo "app" to showcase zipit.